Simple Printing Errors Lead to Data Breach: Too Unconventional, Yet Possible

-Did you know that careless handling in printing would lead to data breach?
+Did you know that careless handling in printing would lead to a data breach?

 Often, we heard of data breaches due to insiders’ jobs or cyber-attacks.
 Little do we know that printing errors can lead to unintentional data disclosure and data leaks, too.
 Whether it is due to improper handling of printed materials (e.g. leaving printouts unattended) or printing mistakes caused by human error (or an oversight), all these mishandlings will lead to possible data breaches.

-The data breaches due to printing errors are best highlighted by the following cases in Singapore.
-Recently, an insurer had to alert 25 -125 of their customers that their personal data had been exposed due to a printing error.
-What should have been an easy faxing step has mistakenly disclosed a customer sensitive data due to a wrongly printed fax number on the renewal notice.
-Their customers’ insurance forms have been falsely faxed to a wrong recipient (which happened to be a retailer), and that had led to the breach of PDPA.
+The data breaches due to printing errors are evident in Singapore.
+Recently, an insurer had to alert 25 -125 of their customers regarding the safety of their personal data due to a printing error.
+What should have been an easy faxing step has mistakenly disclosed a customer sensitive data.
+This is even if it’s due to a wrongly printed fax number on the renewal notice.
+Their customers’ insurance forms have been falsely faxed to a wrong recipient which happened to be a retailer.
+As a result, it had led to the breach of PDPA.

 Another printing mishandling incident happened in an insurance company, too.
 Their customers have been receiving letters containing another person’s sensitive data due to printing errors.
 The error occurred when the printing staff decided to perform double-sided printing without realising the decision will lead to unwanted data disclosure – they have another customer’s sensitive data printed on the same sheet of paper that belongs to the first customer.

 All these printing mishandling issues are the red flags that we need to look into the data security in printing to avoid such data breach.

 While we agree that printing errors are sometimes inevitable, but with the right methods and print security solutions, these kinds of data breaches can be prevented.
 First thing first, let us take the mystery out of these unexplained or unintentional printing errors to reveal what is really happening.